MarkusIppy/raspexi-viewer-linux/README.md

 * dash1, dash2, dash3, dash4 ==> Dashboard XML file

+* analog_eq1, analog_eq2, analog_eq3, analog_eq4 ==> Analog equations for auxilary input relations.
+(See section _'Analog Auxilary Input Relationship Equations'_ for more details)

 * csvfile ==> CSV log output file

-*NOTE: If the 'csvfile' location is set to the `/tmp` directory then it will be removed by the system on (re)start*
+*Note: If the 'csvfile' location is set to the `/tmp` directory then it will be removed by the system on (re)start*

-*NOTE: The 'model' setting is in testing and has only been confirmed for Mazda (March/2015)*
+*Note: The 'model' setting is in testing and has only been confirmed for Mazda (March/2015)*

 How To Run